• Skip to primary navigation

 That Gratitude Attitude: 5 Fun and Easy Daily Gratitude Activities for Kids

-Today’s article has been graciously written by Cassandra Troughton, a teacher’s assistant working in a special education classroom in Canada.
+Today’s article has been graciously written by Cassandra Troughton, a former teacher’s assistant working in a special education classroom in Canada and now our Kids Yoga Stories Community Manager.
 As we approach Thanksgiving here in the United States, we use this as a reminder of the importance of gratitude.
 But of course, gratitude activities for kids aren’t limited to this special holiday, but rather let’s find ways to express our gratitude every day!

 Research has shown an abundance of benefits, both mental and physical, from maintaining a daily practice of gratitude!
 YOU truly have the power to improve your overall well-being, simply by being grateful!